Nextiva / Blog / VoIP

 LiveAgent’s IVR system features:

-Additional features include callback functionality and an automatic callback request feature that prompts callers when they reach preset wait times.
+Additional features include callback service and an automatic callback request feature that prompts callers when they reach preset wait times.

 Pricing